 You also have the Samsung Pay feature on the Gear S3 which works better than the Apple Pay as the Samsung Gear S3 does not require NFC.
 Therefore, you only need to look out for the contactless sign and you are able to use Samsung Pay.
 This is quite a big advantage, contactless payments are becoming an increasingly popular choice due to being more convenient, and not many people carry their wallets around anymore.

-Down to what the real use of the watches are supposed to be all about, and that is tracking your health and fitness.
-With built in GPS and heart rate monitor, both watches are certainly great for tracking your activity.
-Although the Apple watch has the advantage of the swim tracker, Samsung keeps up with their accurate automatic tracking and stats-packed activity monitoring so youou are able to share your location with your friends and compete with your activity stats.
+Down to what the real use of the watches is supposed to be all about, and that is tracking your health and fitness.
+With built-in GPS and heart rate monitor, both watches are certainly great for tracking your activity.
+Although the Apple watch has the advantage of the swim tracker, Samsung keeps up with their accurate automatic tracking and stats-packed activity monitoring so you are able to share your location with your friends and compete with your activity stats.